hasktorch/hasktorch/README.md

 ```

 This will default to CPU-only Torch.
-If you would like to use CUDA 9 and or 10,
+If you would like to use CUDA 9 or 10,
 replace `./get-deps.sh` with `./get-deps.sh -a cu92` or `./get-deps.sh -a cu102`, respectively.

-These downloads include various pytorch shared libraries.
+These downloads include various PyTorch shared libraries.
-Note `get-deps.sh` only has to be run once when the repo is initially cloned.
+Note that `get-deps.sh` only has to be run once after the repo is initially cloned.
 It should *not* be run when using Nix, see the following section.

 Next, set shell environment to reference the shared library locations: